makernexus/prusa-covid19-shield-remix/README.md

 prints, but it requires some tweaking depending on your filament to get the flow-rate right and the separability correct.

+The way these stacks work is that they have a one-layer gap between them, with the intent to have a weak layer adhesion there to be able to separate, but still strong enough to print the next layers.
+This is the reason why it also requires some tweaking which is very dependent on the printer and filament you have, so we don't distribute any GCode.
+The gap height is 0.25mm, so this is the layer thickness needed in your slicer (or modify the `print_layer_height` in the Makefile).

 If you use a different slicer than Prusa slicer, you can also create STLs for the stacks and slice these.